 You are responsible for paying all interest on Federal Perkins Loans, Direct Subsidized Loans, Subsidized Federal Stafford Loans, Direct Unsubsidized Loans, Unsubsidized Federal Stafford Loans and Federal PLUS Loans, which accrues during a forbearance.
 Please note, if you do NOT make interest payments while in a forbearance, the accrued interest will be added to your principal balance when your forbearance ends, increasing your total debt.

 - Contact your loan holder or servicer(s).
 You should use the National Student Loan Data System to determine the servicer(s) of your loan(s) and your total debt if you do not know this information.
-You will need your FAFSA PIN to access your NSLDS records.
+You will need your FSA ID to access your NSLDS records.
 You may also retrieve this information by calling 800-4FED-AID (1-800-433-3243).

 - Provide all required documentation.